 Kefta could be any kind of ground meat, it’s really your choice.
 You can choose from beef, lamb or chicken.
 The ground meat is mixed with different spices (cumin, paprika, onion) and some herbs (coriander and parsley).
 Traditionally, we put a lot of these ingredients to make them have a stronger taste and they are grinded together.
 Kefta kebabs are best served with salad and couscous.

 9. Kaab el Ghazal

 In its literal sense, Kaab el Ghazal means “gazelle ankles” and from reading this, it may be a little weird to eat it, but in Morocco, these are delicious cookies, shaped like the crescent moon.
 These are more popularly called Gazelle Horns or Cornes de Gazelle in French and are mostly served for special occasions.
-The pastry is filled with almond paste and smells orange-y (because of the orange flower water) and baked until it is almost golden.
-In some occasions, you can eat this with a dip in orange flower water and afterwards you can also dust it with sugar (in that case, it will now be called Kaab el Ghazal M’fenned).
+The pastry is filled with almond paste and smells orangey (because of the orange flower water).
+It is baked until it is almost golden.
+On some occasions, you can eat this with a dip in orange flower water and afterwards you can also dust it with sugar (in that case, it will now be called Kaab el Ghazal M’fenned).

 Just in case you are in Morocco during the cold season (check our advice for the best time to come to Morocco), this soup is the best to eat because it gives the body energy.
 This is made from dried and peeled fava beans (broad, yellow beans), garlic, olive oil and some spices (we just love spices!) and it is often breakfast food during those cold winter nights.
 Bissara is a light and digestible dish and it can be served as an entrée or a main dish.
 Originally, this dish is eaten by the less-fortunate people, but it has become very popular among people from all walks of life.